 The Floyd-Steinberg algorithm is a high-quality error-diffusion method.
 It is the default dithering algorithm DynamicPDF Rasterizer uses during indexed image creation.
 Use this method for creating both monochrome images and color images.
 The Floyd-Steinberg algorithm produces higher-quality photos than the Bayer algorithm.
 Still, the trade-off is that creating images using the Floyd-Steinberg algorithm is slower than using the Bayer algorithm.

 The Bayer algorithm is an ordered dithering algorithm.
-The Bayer algorithm can be used for creating both monochrome images and color images.
-Although image quality is lower when using the Bayer algorithm, the algorithm creates images faster than when using the Floyd-Steinberg algorithm.
+The Bayer algorithm can be used to create monochrome and color images.
+Although image quality is lower when using the Bayer algorithm, the algorithm creates images faster than Floyd-Steinberg.

 Guidelines for selecting Dithering Percentage

 DynamicPDF Rasterizer supports setting a dithering percentage for an image to be selected from zero to 100.
 The dithering percentage specifies the percentage of pixels that will undergo dithering.
-Zero percent dithering results in no pixels being dithered and the resulting image may contain bands and patches.
+Zero percent dithering results in no dithered pixels, and the resulting image may contain bands and patches.
 You avoid this poor image quality by setting the dithering to an appropriate value.
 For dithering percentages greater than zero, the higher the percentage, the greater the illusion of more color and more detail.
 However, as the image quality improves, so does the file size.
-If a small file size is of greater importance than image quality, then select a lower dithering percentage.
-Images with primarily solid colors (Example: A PDF e-book’s pages converted to image) often work well with a lower dithering percentage.
+If a small file size is of greater importance than image quality, select a lower dithering percentage.
+Images with primarily solid colors (PDF e-book pages converted to images) often work well with a lower dithering percentage.
 In contrast, images with gradients and containing more colors often require a higher dithering percentage to prevent color banding.
 Some experimentation with the optimal dithering percentage is often needed.